Research Internship: Climate & Security (Spring 2021)

 • Author summaries of program activities for internal and external audiences.

 • Enrolled or completed a BA or MA in International Relations, Political Science, Economics, or any related field; excellent skills in the Microsoft Office suite

 • Research experience in the areas of environmental policy and climate security highly desired

 • Knowledge of Middle Eastern politics and Arabic language proficiency desirable

 • To apply, candidates must submit a one-page resume, cover letter, and a five (5) page writing sample to email@example.com.
 Please include the name of the internship in the subject line of the email.

 Applications will be assessed on a rolling basis until a selection is made.
-The new intern will ideally be prepared to start early September 2019.
 The Center will contact only those candidates who are extended an interview.
+The new intern will ideally be prepared to start in January or early February of 2021.
 Please note that this internship is unpaid.